 Perform Container Image Scanning

-Regularly scan container images to detect vulnerabilities before deployment, ensuring that only trusted base images are used.
+Regularly proceed with a container image scanning procedure to detect vulnerabilities before deployment, ensuring that only trusted base images are used.
 This mitigates the risk of importing insecure libraries or malicious code during software development.

 Limit Container Privileges